Your marriage is worth celebrating!

 Both Dan and I are also certified marriage mentors, encouraged and instructed by Les and Leslie Parrott.

-Most of all, I want the best for your marriage, and I know how to make it happen.
-If you are willing to do the work and be coachable, I can equip you with the strategies you need to improve your marriage and keep yourself accountable as you implement them.
+We want the best for your marriage, and I know how to make it happen.
+If you are willing to do the work and be coachable, we can equip you with the strategies you need to improve your marriage and keep yourself accountable as you implement them.